 The programme is part of Israel’s broader efforts to stimulate economic growth and bridge the gap between the nation’s central and peripheral regions.
 The investment focuses on fostering high-tech innovation in areas with strong potential, leveraging Israel’s existing strengths in technology and agriculture while addressing local and global challenges.

-Aims of the Innovation Centres
+Aims of the innovation centres

 The primary goal of the regional innovation centres is to encourage the growth of new startups with strong ties to local communities.
 The government envisions these centres as hubs for high-tech employment, particularly in regions such as the Negev and Galilee, where economic opportunities have historically been more limited.